Digital Currency: The Future Of Your Money

 What differentiates digital currency from the electronic currency currently in most Americans’ bank accounts is that it never takes physical form.
 Right now, you could go to an ATM and turn an electronic record of your currency holdings into physical dollars.
 Digital currency, however, never takes physical form.
 It always remains on a computer network and is exchanged via digital means.

 For example, instead of using physical dollar bills, you’d make purchases by transferring digital currency to retailers using your mobile device.
-Functionally, this may be no different than how you currently treat your money using platforms like Venmo, Paypal or Apple Pay.
+Functionally, this may be no different than how you currently treat your money using payment apps like Venmo, Paypal or Apple Pay.

 Following the successful launch of decentralized cryptocurrencies like Bitcoin and Ethereum, which store value but are not managed by any central authorities, governments and central banks around the world are researching the possibility of creating their own digital currencies, commonly known as central bank digital currencies.